Our teams work in collaboration with sport partners to enable and impact Australian athletes to become world’s best.

 Canoe – Slalom

 The NSWIS Canoe Slalom Program is a Principal Partner of the National Centre of Excellence based at Penrith Whitewater Stadium.
 The program aims to support Paddle Australia athletes to reach benchmark performance targets and develop an enhanced athlete pathway program.

-The program boasts a number of high profile athletes including Olympic silver medallist and five-time junior world champion Jessica Fox.
+The program boasts a number of high profile athletes including four-time Olympic medallist and eight-time world cup champion Jessica Fox.
 Fox won her first Olympic medal in the women’s K1 event at the 2012 London Games and will be competing at her second Olympic Games in Rio after securing her spot in February 2016.

 Canoe – Sprint

-In partnership with Cycling Australia and Cycling NSW, the NSWIS Cycling program aims to support cycling in Australia to become the top nation at the 2020 Tokyo Games and sustainably grow talent.
+In partnership with AusCycling, the NSWIS Cycling program aims to support cycling in Australia to become the top nation at the 2024 Paris Games and sustainably grow talent.

 The NSWIS nationally focused high performance environment draws upon the strength of our coaching, leadership, flexible resourcing and racing opportunities.